zachleat/infinity-burger/README.md

 # infinity-burger

-A new kind of hamburger menu
+A new kind of hamburger menu.

 No library dependencies.
-Cuts the mustard on `requestAnimationFrame` and `classList`.
-Demo on [zachleat.com](http://www.zachleat.com/web/).
+Cuts the mustard on [`CSSStyleSheet#replaceSync`](https://caniuse.com/mdn-api_cssstylesheet_replacesync).
+Demo on [zachleat.com](http://www.zachleat.com/web/) and [GitHub Pages](http://zachleat.github.io/infinity-burger/demo.html).

-Clicks:

-1. Starts the infinity burger animation.
-Uses a meandering horizontal position
+1. Click once to start the animation.
+Uses a meandering horizontal position.
-1. Resets to the initial state, a three layer hamburger menu.
+1. Click again to resets to the initial state, a three layer hamburger menu.

 ## Markup: